 The “science” part of science fiction lends the genre’s stories a certain realism.
 That’s especially true of hard science fiction, the subgenre that puts a premium on true-to-life scientific explanations.
 In hard science fiction, everything seems real...including the stakes.
 So you can count on hard science fiction stories to get your heart pounding.

-If you’re ready to get hooked on hard science fiction, start with one of these eight books.
+If you’re ready to get hooked on hard science fiction, start with one of these 11 books.

 Retrograde puts us on Mars with a team of 120 experts.
 The astronauts, scientists, engineers, and doctors of Cawdron’s realistic Mars colony are based underground: the safest place for a Mars colony, Cawdron reasons—and in the face of his science you’ll quickly agree.
 Though they’re sheltered from all kinds of harmful things, nothing can protect them from political realities back home.
 One nuclear war later, the multi-national population of the Mars colony is left struggling with how to handle their lives far from a ruined Earth.